rhiannonmcn/Love-Light-Photography/README.md

 3. Serve static assets with an efficient cache policy
 4. Image elements do not have specific width and height

-* Problem 1
+* Problem 1 -Serve images in next-gen formats
-    * This would improve the score however upon research it was best to leave my images as JPEG files, as this is the best file format for colour, depth and clarity of photos which is extremely important for a photography business website.
+    * Serving images in next-gen file formats like webp would improve the score however upon research, it was best to leave my images as JPEG files, as this is the best file format for colour, depth and clarity of photos which is extremely important for a photography business website.
 The images however were exported as progressive JPEG files to allow the browser to load a simple version of the image before loading the full resolution photo.
 A lot of next-gen file formats are also currently not supported by a lot of browsers.

-* Problem 2
+* Problem 2 - Properly sized images
     * This problem was initially addressed by running the photos through lightroom and exporting them for screen and compressing them using [Tiny.png](https://tinypng.com/).
 This was still not enough, however so they were brought into photoshop and were cropped to exact sizes, exported as progressive JPEG files and compressed again via tiny.png.
 This cleared the warning.

-* Problem 3
+* Problem 3 - Serve static assets with an efficient cache policy
     * Caching is a problem that could not be solved as it's the host's issue, in this case Github pages controls the problem.

-* Problem 4
+* Problem 4 - Image elements do not have specific width and height
     * This was fixed by adding width and height attributes to image tags and thus the warning was cleared.

 ### SVG Logo File